I like to know, “Why?”

 And I lean toward the scientific side.

-When my libido did a Houdini and disappeared, I questioned why a libido was necessary?
+When my libido did a Houdini and disappeared, I wondered whether I’d ever again physically yearn for sex and questioned why a libido was necessary?
 I went as far to question why sex was even necessary.
 My husband and I were done pro-creating by mutual agreement.
 Sex was important to him, but was it necessary?
 Why is it so important to most men?

 Yes, the Bible counsels it to be so: